K-anonymity

-K-anonyminity is an attempt to solve the problem: "Given person-specific field-structured data, produce a release of the data with scientific guarantees that the individuals who are the subjects of the data cannot be re-identified while the data remain practically useful."
+k-anonymity is an attempt to solve the problem "Given person-specific field-structured data, produce a release of the data with scientific guarantees that the individuals who are the subjects of the data cannot be re-identified while the data remain practically useful."
 A release of data is said to have the k-anonymity property if the information for each person contained in the release cannot be distinguished from at least $k - 1$ individuals whose information also appear in the release.
-Unfortunately, the guarantees provided by k-anonymity are aspirational, not mathematical.
+The guarantees provided by k-anonymity are aspirational, not mathematical.

 Methods for k-anonymization

-To use k-anonymity to process a dataset so that it can be released with privacy protection, a data scientist must first examine the dataset and decide if each attribute (column) is an identifier (identifying), a non-identifier (not-identifying), or a quasi-identifier (somewhat identifying).
+To use k-anonymity to process a dataset so that it can be released with privacy protection, a data scientist must first examine the dataset and decide whether each attribute (column) is an identifier (identifying), a non-identifier (not-identifying), or a quasi-identifier (somewhat identifying).
 Identifiers such as names are suppressed, non-identifying values are allowed to remain, and the quasi-identifiers need to be processed so that every distinct combination of quasi-identifiers designates at least k records.

-In the example table below presents a fictional nonanonymized database consisting of the patient records for a fictitious hospital.
+The example table below presents a fictional, non-anonymized database consisting of the patient records for a fictitious hospital.
 The Name column is an identifier, Age, Gender, State of domicile, and Religion are quasi-identifiers, and Disease is a non-identifying sensitive value.
 But what about Height and Weight?
 Are they also non-identifying sensitive values, or are they quasi-identifiers?